oguimbal/jcool-docs/README.md

 - Prosecution step: justice.cool prepares a case for a lawyer who will take it to a judge.
 Justice.cool follows this process and keeps the user posted of his case evolution.

-# Purpose of justice.cool API
+# Who can use justice.cool API ?

 The justice.cool API is meant for multiple types of actors, to allow them to connect to our services: